← All Articles

 The short version

 The best fly fishing near Atlanta is in the North Georgia mountains, 45 minutes to 2 hours north.
-The closest trout water is the Chattahoochee tailwater below Buford Dam (~45 minutes); the best guided water is Bowman's private streams on the Etowah, Soque, Noontootla, and Toccoa, 75–90 minutes from Midtown (the Soque is about 80 miles / 90 minutes).
+The closest trout water is the Chattahoochee tailwater below Buford Dam (~45 minutes); the best guided water is Bowman's private streams on the Etowah, Soque, Noontootla, and Toccoa, 75–90 minutes from Midtown (the Etowah is the closest guided option, often 30–60 minutes from the north suburbs; the Soque is about 80 miles / 90 minutes for trophy browns).
 All of it makes an easy same-day trip — four hours on private water out-fishes anything you can reach in 90 minutes.
 See the North Georgia rivers guide for the full map.

 What's the closest fly fishing to Atlanta?

 The closest trout water to Atlanta is the Chattahoochee River tailwater below Buford Dam, roughly 45 minutes north of the city — a public, stocked tailwater that fishes year-round.
-For guided, private water, Bowman's streams are 75–90 minutes from Midtown Atlanta, close enough for a half-day trip and back in a day.
+For guided, private water, Bowman's streams are 75–90 minutes from Midtown Atlanta (and the Etowah is often just 30–60 minutes from the north suburbs), close enough for a half-day trip and back in a day.
 The quick picture:

 How far is the fly fishing from Atlanta?